PixelWeatherProject/pwos/README.md

 ### Caveats
 - If you're planning to flash the firmware and use it "in production", you should always use release builds.
 Just pass `--release` to `cargo build` **and** `cargo espflash`.
-- If you just want to test the firmware, you should use debug builds.
-They are smaller and have more verbose logging.
+- For troubleshooting, you should use debug builds, as they have more verbose logging.
 - Make sure to use the given partition layout ([`partitions.csv`](partitions.csv)) by passing `--partition-table partitions.csv` to `cargo espflash`.
 The default partition layout has a way too small `app` partition.
 - Some lower-quality ESP32 clones and USB cables may require a lower baud rate.
 Use `115200` if `921600` does not work for you.